ss8319/ss8319.github.io/_pages/cv.md

 * **Computer Vision**
   * Build and mantain DR.MATA(AI for Diabetic Retinopathy detection), a project by the Ministry of Health Malaysia
   * Medical Image Analysis
-  * GRADCAM for activation visualization
+  * GRADCAM for XAI via activation visualization
   * GANS for Video Anonymization

 * **Signal Processing**